opencybersecurityalliance/stix-shifter/lab/connector_coding_lab.md

     * You can now run all the transmission CLI command from your workspace to tests

+11. Implement Datasource results to STIX translation

+    * Make sure datasource returns the results in JSON format
+    * Implement ResultsTranslator(JSONToStix) class
+    ```
+    from stix_shifter_utils.stix_translation.src.json_to_stix.json_to_stix import JSONToStix

+    class ResultsTranslator(JSONToStix):
+        pass
+    ```
+    * There's no pre-processing needed fo the results
+    * The parent utility class JSONToStix automatically translates the results into STIX.

-7. Implement `ErrorMapper()` class in `stix_shifter_modules/lab_connector/stix_transmission/error_mapper.py` for mapping any API specific error code message for the return object.
+12. Implement `ErrorMapper()` class in `stix_shifter_modules/lab_connector/stix_transmission/error_mapper.py` for mapping any API specific error code message for the return object.
 This same content can be used: https://raw.githubusercontent.com/opencybersecurityalliance/stix-shifter/develop/stix_shifter_modules/mysql/stix_transmission/error_mapper.py

-8. Add any data source specific dependency to the stix_shifter_modules/lab_connector/requirements.txt.
+13. Add any data source specific dependency to the stix_shifter_modules/lab_connector/requirements.txt.
 In this case add `mysql-connector-python==8.0.25`

-9. You also need to create a `README.md` for the connector which includes the details of the API or SDK used in the connector and also some sample commands and the results `stix_shifter_modules/lab_connector/README.md`
+14. You also need to create a `README.md` for the connector which includes the details of the API or SDK used in the connector and also some sample commands and the results `stix_shifter_modules/lab_connector/README.md`